Donate

 Queries

-Any queries on the competition, the application process, or eligibility should be sent to research@medicalresearchfoundation.org.uk or via 020 7395 2403.
+Any queries on the competition, the application process or eligibility should be sent to research@medicalresearchfoundation.org.uk, or you can alternatively contact the Research Team by phone (020 7395 2420).

 Terms and Conditions of Award